 Throw Throw Burrito is a cross between dodgeball and cards.
 Players need to score points by collecting points and not lose any lives ( or collect hit tokens).
 You lose lives by being hit by the burritos, the “burritos fights” break out when certain cards or played throughout the game.

 That is a quick overview of what the game is about.

-The game looks like insanity and descend into the best chaos ever!
+The game looks like insanity and descends into fun chaos quickly!